Karim Matmour: Personal life

-Growing up in Strasbourg, France to Algerian parents and six siblings, Matmour said he first started football was at "right in front of my house.
+Growing up in Strasbourg, France to Algerian parents from Tiaret and six siblings, Matmour said he first started football was at "right in front of my house.
 There were two in my neighborhood, a concrete and a lawn" and idolised Raí.
 However, Matmour said: "The grades at school had to be right, then I was allowed to go to the table" and once did not play football for a year, describing it as "the worst time of his life."
 In addition to speaking French, he also speaks German and understands Arabic (he hinted that he would learn the language one day).
 On his political views in France, Matmour is a critic of Nicolas Sarkozy, accusing him of creating conflicts over derogatory statements against young French immigrants.
 Matmour is Muslim.

 Since 2009, Matmour is married to Algerian-German singer Manel Filali, famous for her work with Anne Ross in the pop duo Milk & Honey.